William & Mary Tribe: Women

 The women's team has never qualified for the national championship meet or won an individual event.
 Nonetheless, the women's team has still won six ECAC gymnastics championships: 1999, 2001, 2002, 2003, 2014 & 2015.
-They also won an NAIA gymnastics title in 1983.
+They also won the NAIA gymnastics title in 1983.

 Golf

 The golf teams host their tournaments at Kingsmill Resort.

 The men's and golf team host their home tournaments at the Golden Horseshoe Golf Club and the women's golf team host their home tournaments at Kingsmill Resort.
 Neither the men nor women have ever qualified as a team for the NCAA golf championships.
 However, the women's team won an AIAW championship in 1981.
 In conference play, the men's team won their sole CAA championship in 1985.
+In 2026, Talon Dingledine finished as the CAA runner-up with a three-round total of 9-under par 207.
+The team played in the national postseason for the first time since 2002 at the Golfweek National Golf Invitational.

 Lacrosse

 The women's lacrosse team plays at Martin Family Stadium at Albert-Daly Field.
 They have qualified for seven NCAA tournaments and have a combined record of 0–7.
 They also have one CAA title, from 1992.